-Amazon Elastic Container Service for Kubernetes (Amazon EKS) is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install and operate your own Kubernetes clusters.
+Amazon Elastic Container Service for Kubernetes (Amazon EKS) makes it easy to deploy, manage, and scale containerized applications using Kubernetes on AWS.

-Amazon EKS runs master nodes across multiple AWS Availability Zones, automatically detects and replaces unhealthy masters, and provides on-demand upgrades and patching.
-You simply provision worker nodes and connect them to the AWS cloud.
+Amazon EKS runs the Kubernetes management infrastructure across multiple AWS Availability Zones, automatically detects and replaces unhealthy control plane nodes, and provides on-demand upgrades and patching.
+You simply provision worker nodes and connect them to the provided Amazon EKS endpoint.

 Secure by Default

-Secure and encrypted communication channels are automatically setup between your worker nodes and the EKS-managed masters, making your infrastructure running on Amazon EKS secure by default.
+Secure and encrypted communication channels are automatically setup between your worker nodes and the managed control plane, making your infrastructure running on Amazon EKS secure by default.

 Conformant and Compatible

-We run the latest upstream version of Kubernetes and are Certified Kubernetes Conformant, so applications running on Amazon EKS are fully compatible with applications running on any standard Kubernetes environment.
+Amazon EKS runs upstream Kubernetes and is certified Kubernetes conformant, so applications managed by Amazon EKS are fully compatible with applications managed by any standard Kubernetes environment.